Art as Emotional UX

 Designing Catharsis through Creative Practice

-It began as a simple zine — a small act of creative resistance, made with colored pencils and courage — but it evolved into a user-centered artifact of onboarding, empowerment, and emotional design.
+It began as simply looking up how to doodle.
+A small act of creative resistance, made with black ink and courage.
+It evolved into an awareness of community perceptions, empowerment, and emotional design.

 In this case study, I explore how art-making functions as emotional UX by:

-💬 This isn't just about aesthetics — it's about accessibility, agency, and catharsis.
+My art classes aren’t about aesthetics alone.
+They’re about accessibility, agency, and catharsis.

 colored pencils are not boring class flyer